jsdoc/jsdoc.github.io/content/en/about-plugins.md

 #### Event: jsdocCommentFound

 The `jsdocCommentFound` event is fired whenever a JSDoc comment is found.
 The comment may or may not be associated with any code.
-You might use this to modify the contents of a comment before it is processed.
+You might use this event to modify the contents of a comment before it is processed.

 The event object contains the following properties: